Here are a few ways to protect your hearing while hunting and shooting.

 For those that want the performance of electronic ear muffs in a smaller package, there are several different types of electronic ear plugs on the market today that are very good choices for use as hunting ear protection.
 There are several different versions of the Walker’s Game Ears.
 Like electronic ear muffs, they block loud noises and amplify all other sounds.
 However, they are much smaller and more portable than electronic ear muffs.
 Additionally, some versions have the added bonus of allowing the user to tune the ear plugs to focus on amplifying specific frequencies.

 I hope that you’ve found this article on how to protect your hearing while hunting and shooting both helpful and informative.
-As long as you take the right precautions, it is possible preserve your sense of hearing despite exposure to extremely noisy environments.
-Trust me, this is a precaution that you will absolutely appreciate taking down the road.
+As long as you take the right precautions, it is possible preserve your sense of hearing despite exposure to noisy environments.
+Trust me, you will be glad that you wore proper shooting ear protection many years from now.

 Enjoy this article on how to protect your hearing while hunting and shooting?
 Please share it with your friends on Facebook and Twitter.